 If you have lost a loved one to Covid-19, you may have lost them very suddenly, even been unable to be with them while they were ill.
 You may have been unable to have the funeral you wanted or have family and friends around you for support when you needed them the most.
 These are exceptionally hard circumstances in which to lose somebody.

 These struggles can be really exacerbated if you are grieving for a loved one.
 You may feel more alone than ever and the person you would’ve faced all of this with, and given strength to each other, has died.
-Leaving you grieving, alone and facing a very challenging global situation as well.
+Leaving you grieving, alone and having just come through a very challenging global situation as well.

 Tell your family and friends or someone you trust that you are struggling, a listening ear and a friendly voice will help you feel less alone.
 You may worry that they have enough on with their own worries and families, but it’s most likely they will want to know how you are doing, how you are really doing.
 Ask for more regular contact if this is possible, phone, email, messaging, zoom, skype… whatever works for you.
 Tell them if there’s a time of day that is particularly hard for you, a call or message at this time could help.